Residence Halls at the University of Dallas

 our 'traditional' halls.
 The halls are directly supervised by Resident Assistants

-Late applicants may be placed in triple or quad rooms should double rooms no longer
+Life.
+Late applicants may be placed in triple or quad rooms should double rooms no

 The following is a description of each residence hall.

-Jerome Hall: This hall was renovated in 1998.
+Jerome Hall: Jerome Hall is a male dorm.
 The average room size is 13 ft 2 in x 16 ft 9 in.
+Each

 Each double room is equipped with two desks, two desk chairs, two over the desk hutches